Ice hockey at the 2006 Winter Olympics: Qualification

-As part of a subsequent interview about the championship over five years later, Forsberg was interpreted to insinuate that Sweden lost their preliminary round game against Slovakia on purpose, so as to draw Switzerland as their quarterfinal opponent, rather than Canada or the Czech Republic.
-Swedish forward Henrik Sedin, who played alongside Forsberg on the 2006 team denied the notion while adding that Forsberg's comments in the interview were misconstrued.

 Women's competition

 Qualification

 The top four teams from the International Ice Hockey Federation world rankings following the 2004 Women's World Ice Hockey Championships qualified automatically.
 These teams were Canada, the United States, Finland and Sweden.
 Italy also gained a place as it was the host nation.
 Russia, Germany, and Switzerland qualified for the last three places through qualification tournaments.